In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Google Analytics is a great way to gather in-depth information about your current customers and gain insights into the success of your sales and marketing strategies.

-Plus, you can also use Nutshell to track your sales performance and customer purchase history.
-With a CRM like Nutshell, it’s easy to collect customer data and use it to build brand loyalty, which turns into more sales and revenue for your business.
+With a CRM like Nutshell, it’s easy to collect customer data and use it to build brand loyalty, which in turn leads to more sales and revenue for your business.

 With Nutshell Forms, you can gather customer data on your website and automatically create new contacts and leads.